microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 ## Challenge

-Develop a simple Bicep file that takes inputs to create an Azure Storage Account, and returns an outputs.
+Develop a simple Bicep file that takes inputs to create an Azure Storage Account, and returns an output.

 - Create a simple Bicep file
 - The file must take inputs: location and a unique storage account name